simonmichael/hledger/hledger/hledger_addons.m4.md

 ### iadd

 [hledger-iadd](http://hackage.haskell.org/package/hledger-iadd)
-is a curses-style, more interactive replacement for the [add command](hledger.html#add).
+is a more interactive, terminal UI replacement for the [add command](hledger.html#add).

 ### interest